 For example, https://ggexample.com/ or https://ggexample.com/blog or https://ggexample.com/wp.
 If you used Softaculous, your URL would be what you selected in the “Choose Domain” section during installation.

 As everyone knows, to log into anything online requires two pieces of information, the username, and password.
 In this case, the username is your Admin Username that you select when you set up your WordPress account.
-During the installation process, you will have the opportunity to change this to anything.

 For example, you should not pick “Admin” as your username.
 This creates unnecessary security risks as it gives hackers and bots half of the administrative credentials to gain access to WordPress.